ludocode/onramp/docs/setup-guide.md

 Assuming `~/.local/bin` is on your PATH, you can then use `onrampcc` and run the programs it compiles normally.
 (I suppose you could also install it into `/usr/local` but I have no idea why anyone prefers that to `~/.local` so the script doesn't have an option for it.)

+You can pass `--dev` to the install script to install symlinks to your build folder instead of copying files.

-If you don't want to install it, you can instead use it in-place by sourcing `env.sh` like this:
+If you don't want to install Onramp, you can instead use it in-place by sourcing `env.sh` like this:

 ```sh
 . scripts/posix/env.sh